Panasonic Contaminated Filters and Dust Path

 Safety first: Remove the battery and avoid inhaling dust during cleaning.

 • 2.
-Clean or replace filters: Tap out dust from the pre‑filter and HEPA filter.
-If washable per manual, rinse and dry fully.
+Clean or replace filters: Tap out dust from the pre-filter and HEPA filter.
+If washable per the manual, rinse and dry fully.
 Replace filters that remain odorous or discolored.

 • 3.
 Clean cyclone surfaces: Wipe the cyclone shroud and internal plastic surfaces with a slightly damp cloth, then dry.